leeooo001/comfyui-Hunyuan-PromptEnhancer/README.md

 #### install/安装
 * Download, unzip, and copy to thecustom nodes directory of comfyui.
 Generally, no needs to install additional dependency packages.
 If there are errors, please refer to the official documentation.
 [Hunyuan PromptEnhancer](https://github.com/Hunyuan-PromptEnhancer/PromptEnhancer/blob/main/requirements.txt)

-* Open and Modify ckpts.yaml to configure the local model path. fp16 model[official](https://huggingface.co/tencent/HunyuanImage-2.1/tree/main/reprompt).
+* Download the model from the url below to any location on your disk, then Open and Modify ckpts.yaml to configure the local model path. fp16 model[official](https://huggingface.co/tencent/HunyuanImage-2.1/tree/main/reprompt). int8 model[My](https://huggingface.co/leeooo001/Hunyuan-PromptEnhancer-INT8).
-int8 model[My](https://huggingface.co/leeooo001/Hunyuan-PromptEnhancer-INT8).